FriendsOfShopware/FroshPluginUploader/README.md

 ## ext:upload

 Will upload the zip to the store and triggers a code review.
-**Plugin version can be deployed multiple times, which updates the version**
+**Plugin version can be deployed multiple times, which updates the version.**

 Valid arguments are: